Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 }
 ```

+For each item in the age array, it will return the corresponding age category.
+This is a simple example, but it already has a state-space of `5^(age.length)`.
+This is a lot of states to cover.
+For a family of four persons (for example two children and two parents) there would already be 5^4 = 625 states to cover.
+For a classroom of 25 students this would be 5^25 = 298.023.223.876.953.125 states to cover.
+This also shows why symbolic execution (and similar methods) use so much memory.

 One of the things that is done to reduce the state-space and resource usage is to prune uninteresting paths.
 Meaning that paths that, for example, do not change the state of the contract, can be removed from the analysis.
 This reduces the memory usage and lowers the analysis time by not needing to process these paths further.

 The state-space-explosion problem means that the symbolic execution has to have some trade-offs.
 For example, only looping up to a certain amount when dealing with parameter-determined loop bounds.
 Or to stop after 'n' amount of transactions.

-What if the function calls an external function of an interface and we don't have the code of the implementation?
-In this case, the tool could simply return a random value (in the domain of the return type of the external call), or it could simply give up and say that symbolic execution is not possible in this case.
+What if the function calls an external function of an interface and the source code is not known?
+In this case, the tool could simply return a random value, or it could simply give up and say that symbolic execution is not possible in this case.
 But this of course ignores the possibility that the external call makes a change in the state variables of the original contract which can influence the flow for the rest of the original function.
 Or something in between.
-Some tools have a way of dealing with this, but then you do need access to the source code.
-Mythril makes this possible for example as shown in [this article](https://blog.mythx.io/misc/easy-multi-contract-security-analysis-using-mythril/).

 ## 6 Static analysis